 On the South Coast, you will find some of the wild beaches of the country.
 This area was severely hit by the tsunami back in 2004, but little evidence of the impact remains (a sign of the recovery of the country)

-Unawatuna and Mirissa are two dazzling beaches, with raw beauty and filled with palm trees, some of them full of king coconut, a type of coconut that is native of Sri Lanka.
+Unawatuna and Mirissa are two dazzling beaches, with raw beauty and filled with palm trees, some of them full of king coconut, a type of coconut that is native to Sri Lanka.
 In Mirissa you can find whale watching tours from December to April.
 While in Unawatuna you can find sea turtle hatcheries and help put them back in the ocean.

 The Buddhist influence in Kandy

 Part of Sri Lanka’s Cultural Triangle, Kandy is the cultural capital of the country.
 The city is the last capital of Sri Lanka’s kings and nowadays it is a World Heritage Site.

 Kandy is home to the Tooth Relic Temple, a place that attracts visitors and pilgrims from the whole world.
 The Temple is the most sacred place of Buddhist worship in Sri Lanka, and it houses Sri Lanka’s most important Buddhist relic: the Buddha’s tooth.

 History tells us that the tooth arrived in Sri Lanka after Buddha died and was cremated in India.
 His remains were divided into 8 parts and given to 8 kingdoms, Sri Lanka being one of them.
 The tooth stayed in some places but was transferred to Kandy in 1592, where it remains until today.